hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <br />

-We can import these modules conditionally to use the same name in the rest of the code.
+We can import these modules conditionally to use the same name in the rest of the code:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=customize_import_name/game.py) -->
 <!-- The below code snippet is automatically added from customize_import_name/game.py -->